dskjal/RigifyPicker/README.md

 Picker is visible only in Pose Mode on Properties Shelf.

-Metarig and Pitchipoy body is supported.
+Metarig and Pitchipoy body/face is supported.

 # How to add extra bones
 ##picker